 beebright - stock.adobe.com

-Malware authors have always been trying to update their software and evolve their techniques to take advantage of new technologies and bypass security measures.
+Malware authors have always been trying to update their software and evolve their techniques to take advantage of technologies and bypass security measures.

 Botnets are a perfect example of how cyber criminals have managed to accomplish that over the past decade.
 Their widespread and severe consequences have transformed botnets into one of the most significant and destructive threats in the cyber security landscape, as they are responsible for many large-scale and high-profile attacks.